bryce-n-dev/conuhacks-2022/README.md

 ## Devs - Getting Started

-To get started, run `yarm install` then `expo start` to run the app!
+To get started, run `yarn install` then `expo start` to run the app!